voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Did you know?
-You can :ref:`create dataset views <datetime-views>` with date-based queries!
+You can :ref:`create dataset views <date-views>` with date-based queries!

-Internally, FiftyOne stores all datetimes as UTC timestamps, but you can provide any valid `datetime` object when setting a |DateTimeField| of a sample, including timezone-aware datetimes, which are internally converted to UTC format for safekeeping.
+Internally, FiftyOne stores all dates as UTC timestamps, but you can provide any valid `datetime` object when setting a |DateTimeField| of a sample, including timezone-aware datetimes, which are internally converted to UTC format for safekeeping.